gitlabhq/gitlabhq/doc/ci/examples/code_climate.md

 First, you need GitLab Runner with [docker-in-docker executor][dind].

-Once you setup the Runner, add a new job to `.gitlab-ci.yml`, called `codeclimate`:
+Once you set up the Runner, add a new job to `.gitlab-ci.yml`, called `codeclimate`:

 ```yaml
 codeclimate: